BogdanAlinTudorache/Ping-Pong/README.md

  Any stable version will do, i've used 3.7.5
  2. Run installer python-3.7.5.exe

+  # Controls
+    Player A uses W for up and S for down
+    Player B uses up and down arrows

   # Sound
   - to play sounds, bounce.wav should be downloaded and placed in the same folder as the program. http://christianthompson.com/sites/default/files/Pong/bounce.wav/